soraghallaigh/FH-Training-App-Sencha/README.md

 ## Step 3

 To populate our store with tweets we add the following function to the main.js file in our cloud directory.
-The app.stores.twitter using the app.models.Twitter will invoke this call to populate the list automatically.
+The app.stores.twitter using the app.models.Twitter will invoke this call to populate the list automatically due to it's proxy.

 	function getTweets() {
 	  var username   = 'feedhenry';